-When we think about the histo Computer Aided Engineering, t focus is usually on the evolution computer hardware and the development of the simulation themselves.
-We talk much less about the considerable changes that have occurred to the way t we communicate with those to
+When we think about the history of Computer Aided Engineering, the focus is usually on the evolution of computer hardware and the development of the simulation tools themselves.
+We talk much less about the considerable changes that have occurred to the way that we communicate with those tools.

-In this article, I am going to explore the hist how humans interact with computers, by sp the last 60-or-so years of CAE into 3 eras, ea which has represented a step change in engineering productivity.
+In this article, I am going to explore the history of how humans interact with computers, by splitting the last 60-or-so years of CAE into 3 eras, each of which has represented a step change in engineering productivity.

-I do this because I think we're at the dawn of new era, one which will make the current e computer communication feel as clunky as first era.
+I do this because I think we're at the dawn of a new era, one which will make the current era of computer communication feel as clunky as the first era.
 Let's start with punched cards.